RyanEAA/django-trailcam-animal-tracker/README.md

    * Pressure (inHg)
 4. Normalizes common OCR errors:
    * 0, Q, D -> 0 in a camera number
-5. Automatically Attaches Camera if it exists
+5. Automatically attaches/creates Camera (defaults to St. Edward's Univ. coords on create)
+6. Runs **SpeciesNet** on the image to detect animals/people/vehicles and stores detections with normalized bounding boxes (0..1)
-5. Saves parsed metadata to the database
+7. Saves parsed metadata and detections to the database

+Privacy: when a photo is published, any detection classified as a person is permanently blacked out in the saved image.

 Researchers can then **review and edit** extracted values before publishing.